 Also, I don't know where you live but you should check your smog laws.
 If you're in California, for example, it's not legal to install a replacement engine that's older than the vehicle it's being installed into.
 So if I want to do a V10 swap into my 2011 then I have to use a 2011 or newer V10 that also meets California emissions.

-2016 Challenger R/T Scat Pack, B5, 6-speed, WRT, sunroof, SGII, Convenience, Tech and Leather; Bob's catch can, skip-shift eliminator, Mopar splash guards.
+2016 Challenger R/T Scat Pack, B5, 6-speed, WRT, sunroof, SGII, Convenience, Tech and Leather; Bob's catch can (NOT RECOMMENDED), skip-shift eliminator, Mopar splash guards.

 RIP 11/2/14 - 2011 Challenger R/T Classic GWE 6-speed